 Taking these factors into consideration, I quit my Big 4 internal audit role and took up a revenue and assurance role in a start-up – Verse Innovation.

 However, after a short stint, I quit the startup as the role did not offer me the necessary depth or exposure specifically in relation to revenue assurance.
 At the same time, this stint was an insightful experience into how start-ups work.

 Growth in fraud investigations

 Continuing with the theme of change, I returned to Deloitte and took up a role in the Fraud Investigation practice.

-Increased focus on transparency and corporate governance, coupled with dynamic business models and digitisation have led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
+Increased focus on transparency and corporate governance, coupled with dynamic business models and digitization has led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
 This is where my counterparts and I come in!